-- Asking participants whether they prefer your using their last (e.g. Mr. Smith) or first name.
-Be sensitive to formal titles such as Dr. Smith.
-Once this information is known, write it down so that you and other staff members can be consistent and personal in your interactions with participants. - Helping the participant feel the study environment is safe and comfortable. - Engaging in general discussion with participants as opposed to "narrowly focused" on just activities within the clinic. - Creating a relationship in which study goals are jointly established. - Expressing interest in important aspects of a participant's personal LIFE. - Asking about the participant's personal reactions to aspects of LIFE. - Empathizing with and acknowledging what the participant has reported. - Creatively conducting study procedures (when possible) in a manner that best meets the specific needs of the participant and family members.
+- Helping the participant feel the study environment is safe and comfortable. - Creating a relationship in which goals are jointly established. - Expressing interest in important aspects of a participant's personal LIFE.

+- Asking about the participant's personal reactions to aspects of LIFE. - Empathizing with and acknowledging what the participant has reported. - Creatively conducting study procedures (when possible) in a manner that best meets the specific needs of the participant and family members.